 Chelsea were scrambling to replace Thibaut Courtois in 2018 and ended up triggering Kepa Arrizabalaga's sky-high release clause.

 His debut season was solid, but Kepa's form soon fell off a cliff.
 The world's most expensive goalkeeper put up some historically poor statistics and was benched by Edouard Mendy in 2020.

-21. James Rodriguez (€80m, 2014)
+31. James Rodriguez

-From: Monaco to Real Madrid
+From: Monaco to Real Madrid, 2014

-The first of the €80m signings was James Rodriguez, who rode the wave of the 2014 World Cup right to the Santiago Bernabeu.
+James Rodriguez rode the wave of the 2014 World Cup right to the Santiago Bernabeu.

 He dominated in his debut season but was soon bitten by the injury bug, and Rodriguez eventually lost his place in the squad.

 28. Luis Suarez

-From: Liverpool to Barcelona
+From: Liverpool to Barcelona, 2014

-No price tag would have been enough for Liverpool to happily part with Luis Suarez, but they couldn't stand in the way of his dream move to Barcelona when the Spaniards came calling in 2014.
+No price tag would have been enough for Liverpool to happily part with Luis Suarez, but they couldn't stand in the way of his dream move to Barcelona when the Catalans came calling in 2014.

 Suarez bagged a whopping 195 goals in 283 appearances for Barcelona, who inexplicably decided he would be useless in 2020/21, despite having just scored 16 goals in the previous season.

 27. Virgil van Dijk

-From: Southampton to Liverpool
+From: Southampton to Liverpool, 2018